 Tignon pronounce [teyôN] is a French word that can mean cloth or handkerchief and is used to reference the headwraps of Creole women.
-The Tignon Exhibition debuts at the Arthello Beck gallery located inside of South Dallas Cultural Center, together through fashion photography and wearable sculptural turbans a historical period of the 18th century is explored through women of African descendant.
+The Tignon Exhibition debuted at the Arthello Beck gallery located inside of South Dallas Cultural Center, together through fashion photography and wearable sculptural turbans a historical period of the 18th century is explored through women of African descendant.

 The Tignon Law was an edict of good government dictated by the Spanish government during the late 18th century in New Orleans, Louisiana that force women of African descendant to wear the tignon when in public.
 The focus was particularly on the free women of color population with the intention to oppress their beauty, intelligence, and mobility.